 Compliance: These systems help HR manage document expiration dates.
 Therefore, it is easier to spot employee files with nearly expired documents.
 The system allows to place a file on legal hold and define document retention schedules by geography.
 Active file management keeps HR ahead of compliance.

 Security: Employee file management protects against risk.
-Roles determine the level of access.
+Consequently, roles determine the level of access.
 As soon as a title or employment status changes in the HRIS, access management rights automatically update.
 This reduces the chance employee data falling into the wrong hands.

 So, what is the best for HR?
 The right solution depends on how many resources HR has to manage administrative work, compliance and security.
 When HR is under pressure to contribute to business results and focus on employee experience, the less time managing paper, the better.